unaidedelf8777/faster-outlines/README.md

 - This project builds upon the excellent work of the Outlines library.

 ## Copyright
-This work is licensed under Apache 2.0
+This work is dual licensed under apache-2.0 and MIT. find more info in the LICENSE file.

 ***Citations***: